Frequently Asked Questions:

 Aya Okawa is a researcher and filmmaker currently completing a Masters in Visual Anthropology at San Francisco State University.
 She has a B.A. in Cultural Psychology from the University of California, Berkeley and has an interest in languages, culture and music.
 She studied Farsi at the University of Esfahan, at the Dehkhoda Institute of the University of Tehran, Iran and in Dushanbe, Tajikistan.
 She co-authored the ‘Colloquial Tajiki Phrasebook’ with Bahriddin Aliev and has conducted ethnographic research in Persian-speaking Central Asia, South Asia and North Africa.
 For the past several years she has worked with the Center for Empowering Refugees and Immigrants and is in post-production for the short film “Khmerican: Our Journey” about first and second generation Cambodian American refugees living in Oakland.

-Project Director: Aisha Wahab, Board Member, Afghan Coalition
+Project Co-Director: Aisha Wahab, Board Member, Afghan Coalition

 Aisha Wahab is an active community organizer and serves as a board member of the Afghan Coalition and several other organizations.
 She has worked tirelessly for the Afghan American community and believes that Afghan culture and history needs to be preserved and respected, accurately.
 Aisha has continually expressed the need for the US to support peace building & nation building in Afghanistan to ensure the protection of U.S. interests in the future and stability of the region.
 Selected as a delegate for peace during Afghanistan’s 2014 election, Aisha visited Afghanistan for the first time.
 Her years of dedicated service allowed her to be selected as a participant of the White House’s Afghan American Roundtable Discussion.